Connect with us

 CITIC Tower.
 PHOTO | COURTESY

-CITIC Tower is likely to retain its Beijing title for the foreseeable future thanks to a tough 2018 rule that capped the height of new buildings in the city centre at a maximum of 180 metres to reduce congestion.
+CITIC Tower will retain its Beijing title for the foreseeable future thanks to a tough 2018 rule that capped the height of new buildings in the city centre at a maximum of 180 metres to reduce congestion.

 Miriam Nkirote holds a degree in Urban Planning from the University of Nairobi.
 Her experience in analyzing the social-economic impact of projects makes her a valuable member of our team.